algorithmica-org/algorithmica/content/english/hpc/simd/x86-simd.md

 }
 ```

-Note that, in general, we may have a problem here if the length of the array is not divisible by the block size.
+The main challenge of using SIMD is getting the data into contiguous fixed-sized blocks suitable for loading into registers.
+In the code above, we may in general have a problem if the length of the array is not divisible by the block size.
 There are two common solutions to this:

 1. We can "overshoot" by iterating over the last incomplete segment either way.
 To make sure sure we don't segfault by trying to read from or write to a memory region we don't own, we need to pad the arrays to the nearest block size (typically with some "neutral" element, e. g. zero).
 2. Make one iteration less and write a little loop in the end that calculates the remainder normally (with scalar operations).